saicharanyadavalli/scraping_trending_repos/README.md

 pip install requests beautifulsoup4
 ```

-✅ 📌 Description (70–80 words)
+## 📌 Description (70–80 words)
 This Python script scrapes the top 5 trending repositories from GitHub Trending and saves the ranking, repository name, and link into a CSV file.
 It uses the requests library to fetch HTML and BeautifulSoup to parse the content.
 The output file is timestamped with the current date and time in the format dd-mm-yyyy_HHMMSS and saved in the same directory.
 This tool is helpful for quickly tracking what’s popular on GitHub at any moment.

-✅ 🧠 Approach
+## 🧠 Approach
-Step-by-step:
-Import Libraries
+Import Required Libraries
+The script uses the following libraries:

-requests for making HTTP requests
+requests for sending HTTP requests

-BeautifulSoup from bs4 for HTML parsing
+BeautifulSoup from bs4 for parsing the HTML content

-csv to write data to a file
+csv to write the scraped data into a CSV file

-datetime to generate a timestamp for the filename
+datetime to generate a timestamp for the output file name

-Fetch Web Page
+Fetch the GitHub Trending Page

-Use requests.get() to get the HTML content from https://github.com/trending.
+The script sends a GET request to https://github.com/trending to retrieve the current list of trending repositories.

 Parse HTML Content

-Use BeautifulSoup(html, 'lxml') to convert raw HTML into a structured format.

-Find all <article> blocks with class "Box-row" which contain each repo listing.
+The fetched HTML content is parsed using BeautifulSoup with the lxml parser.
+The script searches for all <article> tags with the class "Box-row", each representing one trending repository.

-Extract Repository Info
+Extract Repository Data

-From each article block, extract:
+From each article block, the script extracts:

-The <a> tag inside <h2> with class "h3 lh-condensed"
+The <a> tag inside the <h2> tag with class "h3 lh-condensed"

-The href attribute (relative link)

-Combine it with https://github.com to get the full link

-Strip slashes to get the repository name
+The href attribute, which contains the repository path (e.g., /DrKLO/Telegram)

+A full GitHub URL is built by prepending https://github.com

+The repository name is cleaned by stripping slashes

+Generate a Timestamped Filename
+A filename is created using the current date and time in the format dd-mm-yyyy_HHMMSS, ensuring uniqueness and traceability.

-Write to CSV
+Write Data to CSV

-Create a CSV file named like trendingrepos_23-06-2025_210350.csv

-Write column headers: ranking, repository name, link

-Write the top 5 entries into the file
+The script writes the data to a CSV file with columns: ranking, repository name, and link.
+Only the top 5 repositories are recorded.

-Save Location
+Save Output

-The CSV is saved in the same directory as the script.
+The CSV file is saved in the same directory where the script is located.